 Social work interns and practicum students work alongside direct services and impact litigation attorneys providing assistance and support in assessing client needs and coordinating and connecting them to social services and other resources.
 Special projects on issues of policy reform, legislative drafting and monitoring, program evaluation, and research on potential client populations will also be available throughout the year.
 MSW students may also have opportunities to work in conjunction with local organizing and advocacy groups working to promote racial and economic equity in the region.

-Media and communications interns assist with overarching goals and objectives as they relate to multimedia storytelling through advocacy, media outreach, social media, graphic design, photography, videography, and using data, investigative and writing skills for content development.
+Journalism, communications, graphic design, and media interns assist with overarching goals and objectives as they relate to multimedia storytelling through advocacy, media outreach, social media, graphic design, photography, videography, and using data, investigative and writing skills for content development.
 Interns do not have to have skills or experience in all of those areas, but need to be a good fit with the ArchCity Defenders mission.

 Interns will have opportunities to collaborate with ACD attorneys, staff, interns, and clients as well as local organizers, activists, and advocates on designated campaigns.
 We’re looking for folks who are creative, motivated, and feel a strong call to work for racial and economic justice.